tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 # Match Geometry Effect

 From **iOS 14** apple include new modifier `matchedGeometryEffect`.
-This modifier helps developer to create some amazing view animation with few lines of code.
-All we need to do is describe the appeareance of two views  and use `.matchGeometryEffect` modifier to tell these two view are same.
-The modifier will then compute the difference betweem those two views and automativally animates the size or position changes.
+This modifier helps developers to create some amazing view animation with few lines of code.
+All we need to do is describe the appearance of two views and use `.matchGeometryEffect` modifier to tell these two view are the same.
+The modifier will then compute the difference between those two views and automatically animates the size or position changes.

 ### Namespace
-We require `@Namespace` to tell swiftui that two view are same that need to considered during view transaction.
+We require `@Namespace` to tell swift that two views are the same that need to be considered during the view transaction.

 ## Example 1